Guide for Authors

 - If more than one work of the same author is cited in the text, the name of the author will not be mentioned for a second time in references.

-- If the name of a source (reference) covers more than one line in the references, the next lines would continue with extra one centimeter using Tab button.
+- If the name of a source (reference) covers more than one line in the references, the next lines would continue with an extra one centimeter using the Tab button.

 - Authors should follow the approved instructions of the Academy of Persian Language and Literature in writing their articles.